Kpokc/bouquet/README.md

     On the right hand side user can get access to most liked, most commented and random post.
     Represent how mane likes or dislikes post or comment has.

+- Add Post Page
+    - User can select category.
+Must provide title and post content.
+If there is a code samples in the content, user must use <code></code> tags to wrp it.

 - Contact Page
     - This page contains a form where users can give feedback and ask questions.
 It has another form where users can request for newsletter by simply subscribe it.